increase conversions on your website

 Check User Journey Flow

-If users don’t move smoothly through your site, they won’t convert.
-A broken, confusing, or unstructured user journey leads to drop-offs and missed sales.
+If users do not move smoothly through your site, they will not convert.
+A broken, confusing, or unstructured journey leads to drop-offs and missed sales.

-Tracking how users navigate from landing pages to checkout, form submissions, or other conversion points helps reveal friction areas.
-If a key page has a high drop-off rate, something is stopping users from completing the journey.
-Removing unnecessary steps and making navigation more intuitive keeps users moving toward the final action, increasing conversions at every stage.
+Tracking how users travel from landing pages to checkout, form submissions, or other conversion points reveals where the friction is.
+If a key page has a high drop-off rate, something is stopping people from continuing.
+Removing unnecessary steps and making navigation more intuitive keeps users moving toward the final action.

 100